CMPSC-301-Allegheny-College-Spring-2023/final-project-grays-team/writing/reflection.md

 For each question, be sure to describe and discuss; the method, the code, the results and the conclusions of your group.
 This work will take about the same time as two labs.

+The motivation behind these questions is that we wanted to find the if the variables we chose are good indicators or not.
+Does having more material and living in a developed country produce more happiness?
+Moreover, we wanted out classmatess and peers know to not take their life and happiness for granted because we are in a country that is better than most when it comes to living conditions.

 ## Q1 How does GDP per capita of a country affect the overall Happiness Index Score: Method, Code and Conclusion

 ### Method: In order to see a summary of the p-values and adjusted R-squared values, we decided to run a linear regression model with all happiness index scores over all values.
 Here is the code: